 It is a widely understood conception that Kratom is by far the safest remedy for pain.
 It can be a false conception, but due to the absence of due research and study on the herbal extract, it cannot be challenged.

-White Horn Kratom powder stimulates the same effects as Opioids in the brain.
+White Horn Kratom powder from Kratom Krush stimulates the same effects as Opioids in the brain.
 Perhaps, it is this reason why Kratom Is best used for easing withdrawal and gaining heat.
-It is used to eliminate the muscle spasms, insomnia, and other withdrawal symptoms among addicts.
+It is used to eliminate muscle spasms, insomnia, and other withdrawal symptoms among addicts.

 But if it affects the brain as opioids, then isn’t it addictive?